-Gerber & Holder Workers’ Compensation Attorneys, a top-rated Atlanta workers’ compensation law firm, is proud to support students of all ages and background in their pursuit of higher education.
-We offer this privately funded scholarship to help create opportunity for the next generation of Americans and because we know every little bit helps!
+Gerber & Holder Workers’ Compensation Attorneys, a top-rated Atlanta workers’ compensation law firm, is proud to support students of all races and backgrounds in their pursuit of higher education.
+We are offering this privately funded scholarship to HBCU students to help create opportunities, because we know every little bit helps!

 2020 Scholarship Essay Question